 Aside from formal qualification, I draw upon decades of life experience involving the usual twists and turns and highs and lows.
 In the past, just like everyone else, I’ve been no stranger to regretting decisions and carrying that burden with the associated feelings of guilt, I also remember all too clearly the stomach churning dread and anxiety that comes with the fear of what tomorrow may bring.
 However, throughout those difficult times the constants were a love of psychology and a fascination with the human psyche – what it means to be a person, what it means to be me.

 Over the past ten years I have had a shift in my perspective on life and of who I am.
 (If you are interested you can read more about this change by exploring the website through the navigation menu in the header).
 This new perspective combined with my formal counselling qualifications and my passion for psychology, philosophy and eastern spirituality allows me to work with clients in what I hope is an insightful, dynamic and fluid way.

-I also work as a specialist Mental Health Student Mentor practicing online and, when times allow, on campus with University students who have been assessed as needing mental health support.
+As mentioned, I also work as a specialist Mental Health Student Mentor practicing online and, when times allow, on campus with University students who have been assessed as needing mental health support.
 I provide that support throughout their course of study, along with coaching and guidance.
 The aim being to enable each student to fulfil their potential, to enjoy their studies and to complete their course with the highest grades they are capable of.
 I find the work energising and fulfilling, its inspiring to work with students who, despite the adversities they have faced, still have the desire and strength of purpose to try and better themselves.

 Personal and professional development